salihgueler/keyboard_puzzle_dartpad_workshop/step_02/instructions.md

 }
 ```

-Now that we defined the variable, let's assign the variable.
+Now that you defined the variable, let's assign the variable.
 For that, let's override `initState` from the `State` class and assign the variable.
 Also let's `requestFocus` focus so in the beginning the field is automatically focused.

 ```dart
 class _LoginPageState extends State<LoginPage> {